Glastonbury Abbey

 Local "discovery" of Arthur's tomb in the 16th century, later debunked as a forgery, further cemented the connection.

-Location: Glastonbury Abbey is located in the Somerset town of Glastonbury, England, 23 miles (37 km) south of Bristol.
+Glastonbury Abbey is located in the heart of Glastonbury, Somerset, England, approx. 27 miles (37 km) south of Bristol.